-The Lyme Foundation has received an unrestricted gift of approximately $500,000 from the estate of Freda and Hank Swan, longtime residents of Lyme who were active in the community and wanted to support the Lyme Foundation.
+The Lyme Foundation began April by announcing $300,000 in grant awards made possible by a gift from the estate of Freda and Hank Swan, longtime residents of Lyme who sought to support the Lyme community by advancing the work of the Lyme Foundation.

 The funded projects and receiving organizations include:

 The purchase and installation of a digital carillon in the Lyme Congregational steeple.
 (Lyme Congregational Church)

 Supporting the Community Care of Lyme’s Director position, enabling CCL to focus on service expansion and development.
 (CCL)

 Partnering with the Town of Lyme and private donors to raise money for the construction of a new fire station.
 (Lyme Fire Department)

 Helping with construction of a cub rehabilitation and education building at the Kilham Bear Center.
 (The Kilham Bear Center)

 Support for critical infrastructure projects at the Converse Free Library.
 (Converse Free Library)